Conditional Operator in Java

 • It is used as shorthand for if-else and switch-case statements.

-• It produces a comprehensive program with reduced number of lines of programming.
+• It produces a comprehensive program with a reduced number of programming lines.

 • It makes the code more clear, concise and readable by scaling down the effective number of lines.